glxsy/Overflow/README.md

 cd Overflow
 ```
 3. Ensure you have Docker Desktop installed on your machine.
 If not download and install from Docker and review their installation instructions for your Operating system [here](https://docs.docker.com/desktop/).
-4. Execute the following commands to install the packages for the .Net and NextJS app (you will need the .Net SDK and NodeJS installed to use these commands)
+4. Execute the following commands to install the packages for the .Net and NextJS app (you will need the .Net SDK and NodeJS installed to use these commands).
+We also need to set a password for the typesense service in the dotnet user-secrets
 ```
 dotnet restore
-cd webapp
+cd Overflow.AppHost
-npm install
+dotnet user-secrets set "Parameters:typesense-api-key" "abc" cd ../webapp npm install
 ```
 5. Open the solution in your IDE of choice and run the Overflow.AppHost project